DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - **🔥remote mirroring**: the most advanced db backup solution, and the most expensive, with remote mirroring, a live db server is maintained at the backup site; the remote server receives copies of the db modifications at the same time they are applied to the production server at the primary site.
 When you use remote mirroring, an exact copy of the database is maintained at an alternative location.
 You keep the remote copy up to date by executing all transactions on both the primary and remote sites at the same time.

 - **Backup Tape Rotation** There are several commonly used tape rotation strategies for backups:
-	- the Grandfather-­Father-­Son (GFS) strategy: This is a tiered backup scheme that uses daily (son), weekly (father), and monthly (Grandfather) backup tapes.
+	- ⚒️the Grandfather-­Father-­Son (GFS) strategy: This is a tiered backup scheme that uses daily (son), weekly (father), and monthly (Grandfather) backup tapes.
- 	- the Tower of Hanoi strategy: Uses a series of tapes labeled with numbers that follow the recursive pattern of the Tower of Hanoi puzzle.
+ 	- ⚒️the Tower of Hanoi strategy: Uses a series of tapes labeled with numbers that follow the recursive pattern of the Tower of Hanoi puzzle.
 The nth backup tape is used at intervals of 2^𝑛 days
-	- the Six Cartridge Weekly Backup strategy: A simple weekly backup rotation strategy that uses Six tapes labeled Monday through Saturday.
+	- ⚒️the Six Cartridge Weekly Backup strategy: A simple weekly backup rotation strategy that uses Six tapes labeled Monday through Saturday.
  - These strategies can be fairly complex, especially with large tape sets.
 They can be implemented manually using a pencil and a calendar or automatically by using either commercial backup software or a fully automated hierarchical storage management (HSM) system.
 An HSM system is an automated robotic backup jukebox consisting of 32 or 64 optical or tape backup devices.
 All the drive elements within an HSM system are configured as a single drive array (a bit like RAID).

 - Online Storage: This is for data that is frequently accessed and actively used.
 It’s the most accessible and typically the most expensive form of storage.